ORIENTATION AND PLACEMENT TESTING

 These are just the workshops provided by the International Student Center.
 We also recommend that you take advantage of workshops provided by other programs and services on campus including the A2B Program, BTO Peer Mentoring Program, Career Center, Learning Center, STEM Center, and Transfer Center.

 Being a student is not just about getting good grades.
 The Center for Student Life and Leadership's mission is to create a learning environement outside of the classroom.
-International students are highly encouraged to participate in ASCC Student Government, in one or more student-run clubs, and participate or volunteer in the monthly Spirit Days and other campus events organized by ASCC.
+International students are highly encouraged to participate in ASCC Student Government, in student-run clubs, and participate or volunteer in the monthly Spirit Days and other campus events organized by ASCC.

 The Student Heatlh Center is available for all students and provides healthcare services, referrals to specialists, and free over-the-counter medicine.
 Medical tests, such as preganancy tests, physical exams, bloob work, and immunizations are available for free or at low cost.

 College life is a time of change and growth and can be very stressful for students.
 The Health Center also houses Psychological Services that provide free and confidential mental health services that can help students better understand and manage the changes occuring during college life.